Isolde Liebherr

-Isolde Mathilde Liebherr (born 10 July 1949, Memmingen, Germany) is a German-Swiss billionaire entrepreneur and vice chairman of Liebherr Group.
+Isolde Mathilde Liebherr (born 10 July 1949 in Memmingen, West Germany) is a German-Swiss billionaire entrepreneur, current member and former chairman of the board of Liebherr Group.

 Life and education

 Born in Memmingen, Isolde Liebherr grew up in the Upper Swabian village of Kirchdorf and Biberach as the fourth of five children of company founder Hans Liebherr.
-After graduation high school, she completed a degree in economics and achieved the academic degree Diplom-Kauffrau.
+After graduating high school, she completed a degree in economics and achieved the academic degree Diplom-Kauffrau.

 She is the mother of three daughters and lives in Bulle, Switzerland.

 Career

 After earning her management degree in 1976, she joined her father's company.
-In the mid seventies, she took over the services division within the Liebherr Group and was responsible for the hotels and other properties of the company.
+In the mid-seventies, she took over the services division within the Liebherr Group and was responsible for the hotels and other properties of the company.
 These include the Interalpen-Hotel Tyrol in Telfs, the Löwen-Hotel Schruns and the hotel The Dunloe in Killarney.
 In her birthplace Memmingen, the Liebherr Group runs the Hotel Falken.
 The Bilderberg Conference was held in Telfer Interalpen Hotel in 1988 and 2015.

-Since 1994, Isolde Liebherr has been vice president of the administrative board of Liebherr-International AG.

-Management

-After the death of her father in 1993 and the renunciation of her brothers Hans, Hubert and Markus, she took over the corporation in the legal form of a stock, together with Willi Liebherr.
+After the death of her father in 1993 and the renunciation of her brothers Hans, Hubert and Markus, she took over the corporation in the legal form of a stock company, together with Willi Liebherr.
 The only shareholders are family members of the Liebherr family.
+Isolde Liebherr was vice president of the administrative board of Liebherr-International AG until 2023, when Stéfanie Wohlfahrt became the new vice president.
+Isolde Liebherr remained a member of the administrative board.